dongjs/dongjs.github.io/README.md

 After installing Jekyll and Bundler, run `bundle install` to add the correct dependencies from the project's `Gemfile` and everything is ready.
 From the top-level directory, run `bundle exec jekyll serve` then navigate to `localhost:4000` in a browser.

+Note that file regeneration appears to work, but doesn't actually on WSL.
+So the general workflow is to work until you've written a decent amoung, preview locally, then push up to GitHub.
+What this works poorly for is checking CSS adjustments; but the focus should be on writing!

 TODO
 ====